samsquire/ideas4/README.md

 # 266. Fast links

+Computers have a fast path from the circuitry layer, to the instruction level execution layer to the code layer.

+What we need is these fast links represented in programming language abstractions.

 # 267. Usually small critical details limit performance

 # 268. A pattern for parallelizing nested loops

 # 269. Multiproblem space projection

 A file system, malloc, an btree, a parallelization approach all have solutions.
-What if we could represent the problem in a generic projection and then map similar problems to the same solution?
+What if we could represent the problem in a generic visual projection and then map similar visual problems to the same solution?

 File system is similar to a binpacking or layout problem.
 A btree has a clause that "only this many items can exist at a certain level" and "this visual rotation operation is how you balance a tree".

+Why is this useful?
+We can project things down to the problem solution level.
+If we have a 2d visual graph and relations between things, we can map things drawn onto the visual graph to the low level solution.

+Select what should be added

+# 270. Workloads optimisation

+# 271. Automatic Relativity

+# 272. Turn a manually placed objects into a tree

+# 273. Unlabelled graphs

+# 274. Generative Wiring

+I have threads and microservices that are wired together similar to a circuit.

+We can be generative of the links between things with simple lists of objects.